World of Hyatt Credit Card Review 2026: Is the $95 Fee Worth It?

 That means:

-• A Sapphire Reserve earning 3x on travel effectively earns 5.1 cents per dollar on travel spend when redeemed as Hyatt points (3 × 1.7cpp).
+- A Sapphire Reserve earning 4x on direct flights and direct hotels effectively earns 6.8 cents per dollar of Hyatt value on those purchases (4 × 1.7cpp).

-• A Sapphire Preferred at 3x on dining effectively earns 5.1 cents per dollar when transferred to Hyatt.
+- A Sapphire Preferred at 3x on dining transfers to 5.1 cents per dollar of Hyatt value.

 Full Chase UR transfer playbook: Chase Ultimate Rewards Transfer Partners Guide.
 For more on why Hyatt's award chart is valued at 1.7cpp, see how to value credit card points.